zhongqy2011/masapi/README.md

 # mas_api.js

 This is a client javascript program to consume the rate info from one MAS API.
 It allows user to get the fixed deposit/saving deposit rate info of Banks and Financial Companies from MAS API and do comparation and the up/down trend within the specific period.

 ## Functionality

 1. To display the financial companies rates against bank rates by months within the period provided.
 2. To display the overall average of financial companies rates against bank rates within the period provided.
 3. To display interest rates slope are on an upward or downward trend within the period provided.
-4. Assumption
+4. Assumptions:
+- NULL value returned from the source will be treated as zero.
+- There is no structure or interface change/downtime with the MAS API since this release.
+- The trend generated is based on the start and end date.
+This can be enhenced to track month by month.

 ## Installation